What matters to you.

 • Artificial intelligence (AI), especially generative AI, is often claimed as an emerging technology that will disrupt all facets of society.

-Join us for a timely discussion of this topic with Lt.
-Col. Thomas Kenney, outgoing commander of the 416th Civil Affairs Battalion (Airborne) on Camp Pendleton North, San Diego, CA and Fellow at the Belfer Center.
+Lt.
+Col. Thomas Kenney, outgoing commander of the 416th Civil Affairs Battalion (Airborne) on Camp Pendleton North, San Diego, CA and Fellow at the Belfer Center shares his view and work with artificial intelligence and what is at stake for the United States national security.

 Partner: